Author: Abhishek Nag

 • Use Options pattern and factory injection for flexibility.

-• Avoid over-injection and tight coupling
+• Avoid over-injection and tight coupling.

 • Monitor DI performance and memory for scalability.